SFDO-Tooling/CumulusCI/docs/managed_package.rst

 Upload and Test a Final Version
 -------------------------------

-When you're ready to upload a production release of your Managed Package project, use the ``--production True`` option.
+To upload a production release of your Managed Package project, use the ``--production True`` option.

 .. code-block::

-    $ cci flow run release_production --org packaging
+    $ cci flow run release_production --org packaging --production True

 Similar to ``release_beta``, this task uploads a new production version of your package, creates a release tag in GitHub, and aggregates release notes for the new version.